carlnordlund/Threadle/TESTING.md

-The repository contains two CLIconsole scripts to test some basic features in Threadle Note that these scripts are Threadle scripts, meaning that they are text files containing a sequence of Threadle-specific CLI commands that can be entered into the Socnet.se CLI console.
+The repository contains two CLIconsole scripts to test some basic features in Threadle Note that these scripts are Threadle scripts, meaning that they are text files containing a sequence of Threadle-specific CLI commands that can be entered into the Threadle.CLIconsole client.

 However, it is easier to use the CLI command `loadscript(..)` to load and execute a script file.